nicholaschiasson/inglix/README.md

 The question of how to handle plural nouns is a difficult one, as it introduces the dilemma: should we favour grammar rules at the risk of introducing grapheme usage exceptions, ie. spellings which don't exactly match how a word should be pronounced; or should we favour spelling consistency according to pronunciation at the risk of complicating an already elegant grammar rule?

-In English, the rule to make something plural is rather simple: add an "s". :clap:
+In English, the rule to make something plural is rather simple: add an "s". 👏

 Of course, it's not always that simple.
 There exist words which need further modification to allow that "s".
 Word already ends in "s"?
 Okay, add "es".
 Word ends in "y"?
 Okay, change the "y" to "ie" and then add an "s".
 Then there are special words that don't add an "s" to become plural.
 Such arbitrary cases consist largely of words who carry their pluralization rule from their origin language.
 "Cactus", for example, coming from Greek and having a brush-in with Latin before making it into the English language, becomes "cacti" when pluralized.
 And let's not forgot about the other assortment of seemingly arbitrary cases in the catalog.
 "Foot" becomes "feet".
 "Thief" becomes "thieves".
 "Amoeba" becomes "amoebae".
 And "sheep" stays the same.